SahiDemon/Account-switcher/README.md

 ## Usage

-1. Launch the GPT Account Switcher extension.
+1. Launch the Account Switcher extension.
 2. Frist add the aacounts
 3. Select the desired account from the dropdown menu.
 4. Click on the desired account to switch to the selected account.